Skip to Content

 Broken bottle of Bennett’s Pale Ale, imported from England sometime between 1880 and the early 1900s.

-Broken pieces of ceramics imported from Europe (and a single wavy-lined prehistoric Hohokam potsherd) were recovered from Feature 15, one of the few archaeological features dating to the 1870s that has been encountered in Tucson.
+Broken pieces of ceramics imported from Europe (and a single wavy-lined precontact Hohokam potsherd) were recovered from Feature 15, one of the few archaeological features dating to the 1870s that has been encountered in Tucson.